rajatjain-21/Rajat-Explains/ckps6vukg08e1bjs15itcandm.md

 ## Arrow vs Regular functions

+If you like to listen 🎧 to this article as a natural sounding 🔈 audio experience:

+%%[arrow-vs-regular-function-audio]
 Most of us know that the usual way of declaring/defining functions in most languages is a simple regular syntax.
 In Javascript too, for a long time you could declare functions only using this syntax
 ```javascript
 // Function Declaration